We have a Carhartt WIP website for customers in the US and Canada. Now offering domestic shipping and returns. Check it out.

 Green Energy - Since 2005, the rooftop of our headquarters, our warehouse and our outlet in Weil am Rhein have gradually been covered with solar panels, which today represents a surface of approximately ten thousand square meters.
 This enables us to generate roughly 1.3 million kWh of energy per year, which can provide about 430 German households with electricity.
 Due to broader renewable energy legislation in Germany, the electricity sourced by our solar panels has to be fed into the general network.
 However, in an effort to further reduce our environmental impact, we reviewed our energy choices and now use solely green electricity from water power for all our locations at headquarter level.

 As a premium brand, Carhartt WIP is committed to conducting business in a fair and ethical manner.
 Consistent with this commitment, we have established this Code of Conduct as a minimum set of standards for both our internal operations as well as our business partners.
-This Code is based on internationally accepted labour standards, including the International Labour Organization’s Core Conventions and the Universal Declaration of Human Rights.
+This Code is based on internationally accepted labor standards, including the International Labor Organization’s Core Conventions and the Universal Declaration of Human Rights.
 While this Code establishes minimum standards, we aspire to partner with companies that share our corporate values and are committed to continuously improving and environmental practices.

 As used herein, the term supplier is defined broadly to cover the full range of Carhartt WIP's supply chain partners, including cut and sew suppliers that provide finished garments, direct and “nominated” suppliers of fabrics, trims and other raw materials, licensing partners, transportation and logistics providers and other supply chain partners.

-Employment Relationship - Carhartt WIP suppliers and their authorized subcontractors will adopt and adhere to rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labour and social security laws and regulations.
+Employment Relationship - Carhartt WIP suppliers and their authorized subcontractors will adopt and adhere to rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.

 Compliance with Laws and Workplace Regulations Carhartt WIP suppliers and their authorized subcontractors comply with laws and regulations in all locations where business is conducted, including those relating to employment, social security, health and safety, and the environment.
 It is also expected that suppliers and their authorized subcontractors will cooperate fully with Carhartt WIP in its compliance with local laws applicable in countries where Carhartt WIP does business.

-Prohibition of Child Labour - Carhartt WIP suppliers and their authorized subcontractors will not hire any employees under the age of 15, who are still at the age of compulsory schooling, or those who are under the minimum working age established by law.
+Prohibition of Child Labor - Carhartt WIP suppliers and their authorized subcontractors will not hire any employees under the age of 15, who are still at the age of compulsory schooling, or those who are under the minimum working age established by law.

 Prohibition of Harassment or Abuse - Carhartt WIP suppliers and their authorized subcontractors strive to establish workplaces where every employee is treated with respect and dignity.
 No employee shall be subjected to any physical, sexual, psychological or verbal harassment, abuse or corporal punishment.